-In determining the appropriate balance of risks and benefits, mitochondrial donation has to be assessed in the context of existing (medical) options for potential users, ie women affected by mutations in mitochondrial DNA who wish to reproduce and seek to ensure that their child does not inherit mitochondrial mutations from them.
+In determining the appropriate balance of risks and benefits, mitochondrial donation has to be assessed in the context of existing (medical) options for potential users, ie couples affected by mitochondrial disease who are wish to reproduce and seek to ensure that their child is not affected by mitochondrial disease.
 Existing reproductive options, such as Preimplantation Genetic Diagnosis (PGD), may be objectionable to some prospective parents on religious grounds, since it entails the destruction of embryos.
 Moreover, PGD is not reliable for the detection of mitochondrial disease, since PGD tests one cell of a very early embryo, and mitochondrial diseases may not appear in all cells.
 Nevertheless, there are safe reproductive options available, such as the use of donor gametes (eggs), or in some circumstances, adoption.
 The promotion of mitochondrial donation as the only option for prospective parents affected by these conditions is premised on the unquestioned value of genetic parenthood (see further on this below).

-We believe it is important to maintain transparency and accuracry in discussions about the therapeutic efficacy of mitochondrial donation.
+We believe it is important to maintain transparency about the therapeutic efficacy of mitochondrial donation, as well as in discussions of access to the technology.
 Mitochondrial diseases can be caused by mutations in nuclear DNA that control mitochondria, as well as mitochondrial DNA.
 While the latter of these is inherited maternally, the former follows Mendelian patterns of inheritance.
 Further, in some cases, mitochondrial disease results from new (de novo) mutations in genes and occurs in people without any family history of the disease.
-It is important in discussions of mitochondrial disease that its capacity to 'cure' mitochondrial disease is not overstated.
+It is important in discussions of mitochondrial donation that its capacity to 'cure' mitochondrial disease is not overstated.
 In fact, this technology only addresses mitochondrial disease that arises from mitochondrial DNA.
 There are also efficacy and safety issues to consider here, such as the current incomplete understanding of the interaction of donor DNA with nuclear DNA.